tminions/binocularss/phase2/design_document.md

 ## Solid Design Principles

-Examples of code that we fixed, violations that we found that we could not fix or are unsure of how to fix
+Examples of code that we fixed, violations that we found that we could not fix or are unsure of how to fix.

 ### Single Responsibility Principle
 Our code closely follows the single responsibility principle.
 We've done this by separating our critical data classes into multiple files (`Article.kt, Feed.kt, FeedGroup.kt`), keeping our important data operations in separate files (our code for sorting by date, article title, and feed title are all separated), and by keeping our UI activities in separate files as well.